agmcfarland/GeneGrouper/README.md

 #### Use `build_database` to make a database of your RefSeq .gbff genomes

+You only need to make a database of the genomes once.

 ```
 GeneGrouper -g /path/to/gbff -d /path/to/output_directory \
 build_database
 ```

 #### Use `find_regions` to search for gene clusters and output to a search-specific directory, 'gene_name'

+Now you can search the database of genomes for gene clusters that contain your gene of interest!

 ```
 GeneGrouper -d /path/to/output_directory -n gene_name \